|

 Note the high

-throwing hand with the hand turn slightly in
+throwing hand with the hand turned slightly in

 The left shoulder is high

-with the left palm turned out which assists in keeping the left side to the
+with the left palm turned out, which assists in keeping the left side in the

 direction of the javelin